-- Place the rinsed sponge insert in the filter housing.
+- Place the rinsed sponge insert into the filter housing.

 - Hang the filter back on the aquarium.

-- Using a small cup, partially fill the filter with tank water, then replace the cover.
+- Using a small cup, partially fill the filter with aquarium water, then replace the cover.

 - If you use refillable filter inserts, be sure to seal the container of filtration media tightly.